gookie-dev/studydrive/README.md

 3. Paste the URL into the input field on the Studydrive Downloader website.
 4. Click the "Download" button.
 5. The website will fetch and download the document for you.

+## Note on `studydrive_downloader.py`

+Please be aware that the `studydrive_downloader.py` file is intentionally not included in this repository.
+This is to prevent the developers of Studydrive from identifying and fixing the exploit that this tool uses to download documents.